vcrolack/priceBitcoinOnTelegram/README.md

 # priceBitcoinOnTelegram
-A bot that will inform you the price of different cryptocurrencies.
+A bot that will inform you the price of different cryptocurrencies You need install:
+    bs4
+    requests
+    schedule